rintcius/rintcius.github.com/content/post/2013/01/di-on-steroids-with-scala.md

 Although contrived in this simple example, the key is that `MovieLister` can be a **`trait`** (apart from a `class`) while nicely **separating concerns** by using a `val` to access the functionality of `MovieFinder`.

+**Note** (thanks Naftoli for your comment): when used in e.g. the cake pattern, abstract values are usually a source of `NullPointerException`'s and you will have to workaround it by using `lazy val`'s.
+This happens since you don't have any control over when a `val` is instantiated.
+When you use this pattern though, since the concerns are separated, you *can* control it and you don't have to worry about `NullPointerException`'s and resort to `lazy val`'s.

 The next section will show more interesting characteristics of the wirable code.

 The wiring code can then be as simple as this (so simple that you can hardly call it wiring):